-This specific concept trailer is a teaser into the highly controversial and emotional ongoing debate surrounding dogs labeled “pit bull”, the intersecting sub-topics they are often connected to – dogfighting and breed specific legislation, told through the lens of a special human-canine relationship.
+This specific concept trailer is a teaser into the highly controversial and emotionally charged ongoing debate surrounding dogs labeled “pit bull”, and the intersecting sub-topics they are often connected to – dogfighting and breed specific legislation, told through the lens of a special human-canine relationship.

 Dogs are widely considered (hu)man’s best friend.
 Through history, they’ve served a number of purposes, assisting us in both working roles (farming, hunting, etc), as well as for companionship.
 But, since the 1980s, one breed or type of dog has been singled-out in political wars, perceived to be unlike any other domestic canine before him or her.
 They are said to be the most common dog found at dogfighting raids, and the primary villain of laws called breed specific legislation.
 The dogs we’re talking about are often simply called – Pit Bulls.

 This film is a love story about how fate disguises itself as coincidence.
 It’s a story about raw and mutual adoration.
 But, it’s also a story about struggle and redemption.
 And, about loss and grief.
 Using home video shot during his 12 years together with Preston, Cleveland-based filmmaker Jeff Theman further examines the controversy surrounding “pit bull” dogs, exploring the incredible human-canine bond, and how the importance of one chance encounter went on to influence a greater purpose for all dogs, as well as their humans.